 The cow is a symbol of wealth, strength, abundance, and selfless giving.
 In the Indian culture, the cow is treated with utmost sanctity because it is seen as a life nourisher.
 Hence, it is considered one of the greatest offerings.

-The cows which are offered to Devi are cared for at the Isha’s Gaushala (cow shed), and their milk is used for sacred offerings and annadanam.
+The cows which are given to Devi are cared for at the Isha’s Gaushala (cow shed), and their milk is used for sacred offerings and annadanam.

 “In this culture, we have always been treating cows, who nourish us at an early age with their own milk, with love and affection.
 If we do not save our indigenous breeds, we are leaving our soil barren.” —Sadhguru

-At Linga Bhairavi, one can either offer a cow alone, or a cow and a calf.
+At Linga Bhairavi, one can either give a cow alone, or a cow and a calf.

 You can offer Gau Seva in person on a date of your choosing and attend the Gau Pooja at Linga Bhairavi if you wish.